 Think, for example, in an ebook.
 In the traditional format, the reader consumes all the content without interacting with it in any way.
 It’s a one-way conversation.

 Want an example?
-Take a look at this SalesForce ebook.
+Take a look at this Rock Content ebook.
 Notice how, from a rich, concise design, the material offers an interactive user experience, allowing the reader to choose the order of reading and navigate through the document with greater freedom.